 How do I ask for a Breast Reduction?

-- The first step in asking for a breast reduction is finding the right surgeon.
+- The first step in asking for a breast reduction is talking to a General Practitioner (GP) and getting a referral to a Plastic Surgeon.

 - Next, you should schedule the initial consultation.

-- During the consultation with your specialised plastic surgeon, you may share any concerns about your breast size as well as any hopes of what can be achieved by a breast reduction surgery.
+- During the consultation with your Specialist Plastic Surgeon, you may share any concerns about your breast size as well as any hopes of what can be achieved by breast reduction surgery.

 What questions should I ask at my consultation?

-There are many questions that you may want to ask your specialised plastic surgeon about breast reduction surgery.
+There are many questions that you may want to ask your Specialist Plastic Surgeon about breast reduction surgery.
 You may ask questions about;

 - The length of breast reduction